flyiei/easy_3tire_js_local_setup/README.md

 ## Prerequisites

+**Required for running the application:**
 - Docker and Docker Compose
 - Tilt ([installation instructions](https://docs.tilt.dev/install.html))

+**Only needed if developing outside containers:**
-- Node.js and npm (for local development)
+- Node.js and npm (for local frontend/API development)
-- Java 17 or higher (for Spring Boot development)
+- Java 17 or higher (for local Spring Boot development)

+> Note: If you're only running the application using containers (with Docker and Tilt), you don't need to install Node.js or Java on your host machine.

 ## Getting Started